• Menu

 Perform a “Toilet Tank Inspection”

 Unless your toilet tank is new or has recently been cleaned, your toilet flush tank can be a wealth of useful water quality information!
-Lift the cover and look in.
-If you see slimy, rusty deposits on the sides of the tank and frothy bubbles in the tank water, this is a good indication of iron bacteri
+Simply lift the cover and look in.
+If you see slimy, rusty deposits on the sides of the tank and frothy bubbles in the tank water, this is a good indication of iron bacteria.

 Odor and Metallic Taste Identification and Solutions